bootchk/testGimpPDB/readme.md

    - recurse (i.e. this plugin doesn't test itself)
    - delete test data needed by other tests
    - quit Gimp
-   - other special cases
+   - other special cases (hardcoded in excludedTestCases.py)
-Special cases are hardcoded in excludedTestCases.py

 It can test all procedures in *your* PDB.
 The PDB contains procedures of a stock Gimp installation (so-called internal procedures, and official plugins)